OlhaShulikaUJ/SUM_project/NSM/readme.md

 - KPI histograms by area
 - MSA convergence plots over 30 iterations

-Based on obtained results compare feeder service performance for each preselected area and conduct sensitivity analysis to interpret which areas benefit most from feeder deployment.
+Based on obtained results compare feeder service performance for each preselected area to interpret which areas benefit most from feeder deployment and conduct sensitivity analysis.

 ---